holy-himalaya-eco-trek-logo

 Overview

-Nestled between China and India, Nepal is much more than the center for extreme adventures-it's a basket full of nature and culture.
-From 60 meters above sea level in the lowlands to the mighty Mt.
-Everest, Nepal contains a vast range of landscapes.
+Nestled between China and India, Nepal is much more than the center for extreme adventures—it's a basket full of nature and culture.
+From 60 meters above sea level in the lowlands to the mighty Mount Everest, Nepal contains a vast range of landscapes.
 Pilgrims flock to its holy sites, adding to its spiritual significance.

 But Nepal is not all about culture and adventure; it's also a haven for nature enthusiasts.
 Birdwatchers will find delight in its 892 bird species, of which the Spiny Babbler, for example, is only found here.
 The country also becomes famous for the Raptor Migration Watch, visitors to which come from almost all over the world, with many members of WBCM.